N-0-MAD/Reddit-sentiment-analysis-with-Longitudinal-Geospatial-Crisis-Trend-Analysis/README.md

 In this project, I have fine-tuned a **DistilBERT** model on a dataset of 1,825 Reddit posts, collected using the **Reddit API**.
 The sentiment analysis is performed on the combined title and content of each post to gain deeper insights.
 For sentiment classification, I have used **TextBlob** to categorize posts as positive, negative, or neutral.
 Additionally, the fine-tuned DistilBERT model is employed to classify the risk level of each post, helping to identify crisis-related discussions.( **Accuracy of 0.76**)
 ### **Important Files:**
-- **reddit data.ipynb**: Code for fetching reddit data using API KEY
-- **Preprocessing.py**: Script to clean the dataset and prepare for prediction
+- **Reddit_data.py**: Script for retrieving and storing filtered and cleaned social media posts ready for prediction
 - **classify_post.py**: Script to predict sentiment, risk level and provide plot for the same.
 - **crisis_geolocation.py**: Script which provides location heatmap and top 5 places.
 - **Sentiment_analysis__final_gsoc.ipynb**: Notebook containing detailed code of modeling